Unofficial trail in 'secret cave' area of Johnston Canyon closed by Parks Canada to protect unique birds

 Johnston Canyon is the only known nesting site for black swifts in Alberta.

 Hunt says the main trails at Johnston Canyon — about 20 kilometres west of Banff — are not affected by the closure.
-Johnson Canyon and the Ink Pots are some of the busiest trails in the Rockies, with hundreds of visitors a day in prime tourist season.
+Johnston Canyon and the Ink Pots are some of the busiest trails in the Rockies, with hundreds of visitors a day in prime tourist season.

 "The area that has become popular is actually off the official trail, down in the canyon," he said.